ThiaSilva/JavaScript/README.md

 Hello, welcome to my repository javathanks for visit. ✌

-this is my repository for post my codes in javaScript. 💻
+this is my repository for post my codes in JavaScript. 💻

 sugestions and dics, will be welcome. 😉